Newcomer dozens is more than just a current account and app. Here’s how things are looking so far.

 - A savings product. dozens calls them “Cash Savings” – basically, you’ll be able to set money aside regularly, according to a set of rules you decide.
 You won’t earn any interest on it, but you can transfer it back to your main account anytime.

 - An investment bond product.
-It’s already listed on the NEX stock exchange, the bonds will be £100 each and earn a 5% annual interest rate, paid monthly.
+It’s already listed on the NEX stock exchange, the bonds will be £100 each and earn a 5% annual interest rate, paid monthly (more on this below).